Bukhar Khudahs: History

 Later, in 712/3, in order to spread Islam in Bukhara, Qutayba built a mosque in the city's citadel, and even encouraged the natives to convert by paying them to attend the prayers.
 However, Islamization proceeded very slowly, and the rulers of Bukhara would remain Zoroastrian until their downfall.
 Tughshada, however, still tried to achieve independence from the Umayyad Caliphate, and in 718, along with Tarkhun's successor Gurak, Narayana, the king of Kumadh, and Tish, the king of Chaghaniyan, he sent an embassy to the Tang dynasty of China, where they asked for aid against the Arabs.
 In ca. 728, an anti-Arab revolt erupted in Bukhara, which was suppressed one year later.
 Tughshada was assassinated by two angry dehqan nobles in 739, and was succeeded by his son Qutayba, who was named in honour of the Umayyad general.

 In 750, the Umayyad Caliphate was conquered by the Abbasid Caliphate, who became the new masters of Central Asia.
 However, this erupted in a local rebellion in Bukhara led by a certain Sharik ibn Shaikh.
 The Abbasid general Abu Muslim Khorasani sent an army under Ziyad ibn Salih to suppress the rebellion, but the rebels managed to emerge victorious.
 Qutayba, at the head of an army numbering 10,000 soldiers, aided the Abbasids in their fight against Sharik, and in the end managed to defeat and kill the latter.
 However, because of Qutayba's attitude towards the Arabs, he was murdered in 750 at the orders of Abu Muslim Khorasani, and was succeeded by his brother Sakan, who ruled until ca. 757 when he too was murdered by Abbasid agents.
 He was succeeded by another brother named Bunyat, who, because of his support to al-Muqanna, was murdered in 783.
 After the rule of Bunyat, there is no information about any of his successors, except for the last ruler of Bukhara, Abu Ishaq Ibrahim, whose kingdom was annexed by the Samanid ruler Isma'il ibn Ahmad.
 Abu Ishaq died in 913, but his descendants' royal status was still known during the lifetime of Narshakhi.

 Religion

 The majority of the inhabitants of Bukhara, including the rulers of the city, were Zoroastrians.
 However, there were also traces of Nestorian Christianity, and even a church in Bukhara during the rule of the Bukhar Khudahs is mentioned by Narshakhi.

+According to legend, Bukharan Jews are exiles from the tribes of Naphtali and Issachar during the Assyrian captivity, basing this assumption on a reading of "Habor" at II Kings 17:6 as a reference to Bukhara.
+However, modern day scholarship associate this telling with European myths, where stories about the "Ten Lost Tribes" had been propagated in Europe.